 In November 2016, the Standing Committee of NPC promulgated the Cybersecurity Law of China, or the Cybersecurity Law, which came into effect on June 1, 2017.
 In accordance with the Cybersecurity Law, network operators must comply with applicable laws and regulations and fulfill their obligations to safeguard network security in conducting business and providing services.
 Network service providers must take technical and other necessary measures as required by laws, regulations, and mandatory requirements to safeguard the operation of networks, respond to network security effectively, prevent illegal and criminal activities, and maintain the integrity, confidentiality, and usability of network data.
-Pursuant to the Draft Decision to Amend the Cybersecurity Law issued by the CAC on September 14, 2022, the violations of the Cybersecurity Law might be subject to more severe punishment if the Draft Decision to Amend the Cybersecurity Law is implemented in its current form.
+Pursuant to the Draft Decision to Amend the Cybersecurity Law is implemented in its current form.
+Specifically, the Draft Decision to Amend the Cybersecurity Law is implemented in its current form.
 Specifically, the Draft Decision to Amend the Cybersecurity Law enhanced the punishment against violations of the network operation security obligation, the critical information infrastructure operation security obligation, and the network information security obligation by increasing the upper limits of the fines and imposing additional punishment.
 The Draft Decision to Amend the Cybersecurity Law also enhanced the punishment against personal information infringement by referencing to the punishment under applicable laws which would include relevant punishment under the Personal Information Protection Law.